 Adoration of the Blessed Sacrament

-Phase 2 will begin approximately August 15 and includes plans for:
+Phase 2 began August 15 and included plans for:

 - Re-opening Adoration